andrerclaudio/my-hyprland/README.md

 | Super + 1-0 | Cange workspaces |
 | Super + Shift + 1-0 | Move window to workspace |

-This is it for now, in the future I'm gonna add cheatsheet to waybar :D
+This is it for now, in the future I'm gonna add cheatsheet to waybar

 ## Copying